olekaspt/Lab10/README.md

    }
 ```

   *	AddItem – adds an item to list.
-Do not allow duplicates, otherwise you have to worry about returning a vector of smart pointers for the get case.
+SEE DECISION POINT DUPLICATES about duplicates.
+If you allow duplicates,  you have to worry about returning a vector of smart pointers for the get case.
   *	GetItem – searches the list for a given item.
 If found, it returns a pointer to the item but doesn’t remove it from the list.
+SEE DECISION POINT DUPLICATES about duplicates - if you allow duplicates, you will be returning a vector of smart pointers.
   *	Contains – returns an int indicating the number of items in the table.
   *	Destructor
 2. All items passed to or from the class should be done so via a pointer rather than by value.
 I.e. GetItem should return a pointer to the Data Node, and not a copy of it.